Ontotext-AD/recommend-pub-docs/roadmap/index.md

 ## Upcoming changes

-## Early 2015
+### Early 2015

-### Relevance based on the behaviour of “People Like Me”
+#### Relevance based on the behaviour of “People Like Me”

 This is essentially a collaborative filtering based on user profile similarity.
 Relevance is calculated based on similarity between entities and terms the users read about.

-### Relevance based on the behaviour of “People Near Me”
+#### Relevance based on the behaviour of “People Near Me”

-This feature identifies clusters of individuals geographically near a user’s area of interest, where “near” is defined as the neighbourhood, hometown, or country selected by the user.
+This feature identifies clusters of individuals geographically near the user’s area of interest, where “near” is defined as the neighbourhood, hometown, or country selected by the user.

-### ”Why am I seeing this?”
+#### ”Why am I seeing this?”

 This is something we have planned to implement for quite some time now, for two reasons:

 - debugging and internal analysis;
 - showing the user why they are recommended a piece of content.